getzola/zola/docs/content/documentation/content/page.md

 # A draft page is only loaded if the `--drafts` flag is passed to `zola build`, `zola serve` or `zola check`.
 draft = false

+# Whether to render the page or not.
+Defaults to `true`.
+# Useful when the page is only there to organize things but is not meant to be used directly,
+# like as a component of another page
+render = true

 # If set, this slug will be used instead of the filename to make the URL.
 # The section path will still be used.
 slug = ""